-Acceleration Partners’ Partner Spotlight is an ongoing series where members of our Publisher Development team highlight different partners from across the region.
+Acceleration Partners’ Partner Spotlight is an ongoing series where members of our Publisher Development team shine a light on innovative partners from across the world.

 Welcome to our Partner Spotlight!
 Would you mind introducing yourself to our readers?

 I’m Satish.
-I’m the COO and Co-founder of Increasingly.
+I’m the COO and Co-Founder of Increasingly.
 I’ve built and run a number of companies in the ad tech space for the last 20 years.
-Sri Sharma and I got together just over 4 years ago to build a company.
-We deliberated on several crazy ideas and settled on creating an e-commerce enablement platform that will level up the field between e-commerce retailers and their arch-nemesis, Amazon.
-And it is going well.
+Sri Sharma and I got together just over four years ago to build a company.
+We deliberated on several crazy ideas and settled on creating an e-commerce enablement platform that will level the field between e-commerce retailers and Amazon—and it’s going well.

-Increasingly offer a multitude of options for advertisers.
+Increasingly offers a multitude of options for advertisers.
 What is the best way to describe what you do in a couple of sentences?

 If you have sat in a strategy session this year and talked about growing your average order value, then you should be speaking to us.
-We use AI and machine learning to create on-site and off-site product bundling, thereby getting your existing customers to buy more from you.
-I am adding a third sentence here because I live dangerously.
+We use artificial intelligence and machine learning to create on-site and off-site product bundling, thereby getting your existing customers to buy more from you.

 Our experience with on-site product bundling showed us that customers are rarely looking to buy just one thing.
 When given the convenience to buy a phone with a case, most customers would opt to have both.
 Even if they initially only wanted to buy a phone.

-There are always competing priorities and we sympathise with retailers on this.
-No one at any of our customers is sitting on their hands.
+There are always competing priorities and we sympathize with retailers on this.
+None of our customers are sitting on their hands.
 Taking on an additional vendor to work with and manage is a large emotional commitment.
 On our part, I can say that most of our clients are glad they did it.
-And that we have created a tech stack that truly makes implementation as easy as possible.
+We have created a tech stack that truly makes implementation as easy as possible.

-If you are a multi-product retailer with products that have a propensity towards attachment purchases, then you should talk to us.
-Our customers include Samsung, Avon, Lovehoney, Boots to name a few.
+If you are a multi-product retailer with products that have a propensity toward attachment purchases, then you should talk to us.
+Our customers include Samsung, Avon, Lovehoney and Boots, to name a few.

 One of your products helps advertisers to increase their onsite conversion.
 What is the highest percentage growth you have seen from one of these campaigns?

-Funnily enough, our client City Plumbing, a national trade and home improvement merchant have surprised our wildest expectations.
-They were inspired by their parent company Travis Perkins to implement our bundling technology as we were already working with them.
+Funnily enough, our client City Plumbing, a national trade and home improvement merchant has surprised our wildest expectations.
+They were inspired by their parent company, Travis Perkins, to implement our bundling technology, since we were already working with them.

-We increased City Plumbing’s AOV by +81%!
-And increased items per basket by 63%.
-We are now driving 10% of total site revenue, and we continue to achieve similar results across all of our clients and the majority of verticals.
+We increased City Plumbing’s average order value by +81%!
+We also increased items per basket by 63%.
+We are now driving 10% of total site revenue, and we continue to achieve similar results across all of our clients and the majority of their verticals.

 Are there any exciting plans in the pipeline for Increasingly over the next few months?

 Growing with happiness.
 In start-up years, we are getting close to the teenage era.
-And that brings with it a new set of challenges in the continuity of a great culture we have built.
-Bringing together amazing people to build and grow a company together that reflects the kind of world we wish to see.
-That is what I am truly excited about.
+And that brings with it a new set of challenges in the continuity of keeping the great culture we have built.
+Bringing together amazing people to build and grow a company that reflects the kind of world we wish to see—that is what I am truly excited about.

-Finally, where is your favourite travel destination and why?
+Finally, where is your favorite travel destination and why?